Explore

 Emergency Ordinance

-A motion was made by Council Member Kazy, seconded by Council Member Hairston, that this Emergency Ordinance was approved as amended..
+A motion was made by Council Member Polensek, seconded by Council Member Starr, that this Emergency Ordinance be approved.
 The motion carried by the following vote:

 Attachments